-Viewing $(T_{ij})$ as a distance matrix, we organize the food products using hierarchical clustering \cite{johnson1967hierarchical}; see the dendogram in Figure~\ref{fig:food_items_hcluster}.
-There appears to be two main clusters formed by raw/unprocessed products (bottom cluster) and processed products (top cluster), and suggest discernable differences in the trading patterns for these types of products.
+Viewing $(T_{ij})$ as a distance matrix, we organize the food products using hierarchical clustering \citep{johnson1967hierarchical}; see the dendrogram in Figure~\ref{fig:food_items_hcluster}.
+There appear to be two main clusters formed by raw/unprocessed products (bottom cluster) and processed products (top cluster), which suggest discernible differences in the trade patterns for these types of products.

-The trading dataset (but for 2010) have also been analyzed in \cite{jing2021community}.
-In particular, \cite{jing2021community} studies the mixture multi-layer SBM and proposes a tensor-based algorithm to reveal memberships of vertices and memberships of layers.
-For the food trading networks, \cite{jing2021community} first groups the layers, i.e., the food products, into two clusters, and then obtains the embeddings and the clustering result of the countries for each food clusters.
+The trade dataset (but for 2010) has also been analyzed in \cite{jing2021community}.
+In particular, \cite{jing2021community} studies the mixture multilayer SBM and propose a tensor-based algorithm to reveal memberships of vertices and memberships of layers.
+For the food trading networks, \cite{jing2021community} first groups the layers, i.e., the food products, into two clusters, and then obtains the embeddings and the clustering result of the trade entities for each food cluster.
 Our results are similar to theirs.
-In particular their clustering of the food products also shows a difference in the trading patterns for unprocessed and processed foods while their clustering of the countries is also related to the geographical location.
-However, as we also compute the test statistic $T_{ij}$ for each pairs of products, we obtaine a more detailed analysis of the product relationships.
-In addition, as we keep the orientation for the edges (and thus our graphs are directed) we can also analyze the countries in term of both their export and import behavior, and Figures~\ref{fig:food_countries_U} and \ref{fig:food_countries_V} show that there is indeed some difference between these behaviors, e.g., the USA and Australia are outliers as exporters but are clustered with other countries as importers.
+In particular, their clustering of the food products also shows a difference in the trade patterns for unprocessed and processed foods, while their clustering of the trade entities is also related to geographical location.
+However, as we also compute the test statistic $T_{ij}$ for each pair of products, we obtain a more detailed analysis of the product relationships.
+In addition, as we keep the orientation of the edges (and thus our graphs are directed), we can also analyze the trade entities in terms of both their export and import behavior, and Figures~\ref{fig:food_countries_U} and \ref{fig:food_countries_V} show that there is indeed some difference between these behaviors, e.g., the USA and Australia are outliers as exporters but are clustered with other trade entities as importers.